chrishayuk/chuk-mcp-server/SPEC.md

 ### ToolHandler

-Wraps a Python function as an MCP tool with parameter validation and schema caching.
+Wraps a Python function as an MCP tool with parameter validation, schema caching, annotations, and structured output.

 ```python
 @dataclass